bparanj/linksearch/README.md

 ## Nice to Haves

 - Customize linksearch.html.
 Search feature with clear button.
 Polish the UI.
-- Use Alpine tooltip component in ssh.html after the content is copied to clipboard: 'Copied!'.
-Learn how to pass a string and variable to the magic directive.
 - In ssh.html, on hitting enter display the results table and allow copy of command and password.
 - Fix the flicker when pressing escape to clear the text field.
 - Pressing escape once should clear the text field.
 Currently you have to hit escape twice.